Opus10/qik/docs/errors.md

     ```toml
     [graph]
-    ignore-missing-module-dists = true
+    ignore-missing-module-pydists = true
     ```

 !!! tip

-    You can also ignore tracking distributions entirely in the graph with `graph.ignore_dists = true`.
+    You can also ignore tracking distributions entirely in the graph with `pygraph.ignore_pydists = true`.

 ## Dependencies